Primary Key Points

 6. Exercise regularly

-Regular physical activity can promote better sleep, as long as you finish exercising a few hours before bedtime to avoid stimulation.
+Regular physical activity can promote better sleep if you finish exercising a few hours before bedtime to avoid stimulation.

 Conclusion

-Sleep plays a vital role in good health and well-being throughout your life.
-The way you feel while you are awake depends in part on what happens while you are sleeping.
+Sleep plays a vital role in good health and well-being throughout life.
+How you feel while you are awake depends in part on what happens while you are sleeping.

 Sleep supports healthy brain function and maintains physical health.
-Make sure to get enough sleep to enjoy a better life quality.
+Get enough sleep to enjoy a better quality of life.

 Additional Readings